varya/steroids/_posts/steroids_platform/2013-06-05-updating-components.markdown

 *If you are running a non-NVM-installed version of Node.js and npm, you'll probably need to write `$ sudo npm update steroids -g` for the update to run correctly.*

-The Steroids npm keeps its integrated iOS Simulator app automatically updated to the latest version.
+The Steroids CLI keeps its integrated iOS Simulator app automatically updated to the latest version.

 ##Updating Steroids.js in your project

-To update your project's Steroids.js to the latest version, update the Steroids npm first.
+To update your project's Steroids.js to the latest version, update the Steroids CLI first.
 After this, go to your project folder and run:

 <pre class="terminal">
 $ steroids update